-Now that the device is enrolled and has received settings that we configured in the AirWatch Console, we are ready to begin testing the Per-App VPN functionality.
+Now that the device is enrolled and has received the settings we configured in the AirWatch Console, we are ready to begin testing the Per-App VPN functionality.

-We will now show that although the VPN connection is active, other applications on the device will not be able to access the internal network resources.
+We will now show that although the VPN connection is active, other applications on the device will not be able to access the Tunnel or the internal resources.

 Return to the launchpad by pressing the Home button on the iPad.
 Open Safari by selecting the icon form the Launcher.

 4.4.
 Paste the URL Into the Safari Browser

 - Open a new tab by selecting the + sign on the navigation bar.

 - Select the entry box on the navigation bar.

 - Press & hold for a count of two then release on the entry box and select Paste.

 Notice that the website does not load in the Safari browser due to DNS failure.
 The website is published to an internal DNS that can only be accessed when the VPN connection is being used.
 Although the VPN connection may remain active (look for the VPN icon in the status bar), Safari is not designated as an application that is allowed to use the Per-App VPN Tunnel.
 You may have multiple VPN configurations and multiple apps assigned for each VPN.
 Most Public applications (apps using Cocoa framework) are compatible with per-app VPN on iOS.